NomicFoundation/hardhat/docs/README.md

 Website content is located in `*.md` files withing `src/pages` folder.
 It's written in Markdown syntax.
 Folders structure in `pages` is reflected on the website.

+### Redirects

+Redirects allow you to redirect an incoming request path to a different destination path.
+Redirects settings are located in `redirects.config.js` file.
+It exports array of objects.
+Each object represents a single redirect option.
+We utilize [NextJS Redirects](https://nextjs.org/docs/api-reference/next.config.js/redirects) API for that.

 ## Development

 This website is a SSG application based on Next.js.
 To learn more about Next.js, take a look at the following resources: